vuestorefront/vue-storefront/packages/core/nuxt-theme-module/README.md

 import { useCategory } from '<%= options.generate.replace.composables %>';
 ```

-Changing target directory where Agnostic and Integration themes will be merged and copied in Core Development Mode (default: `.theme`):
+If you want to change the target directory where agnostic and integration themes will be merged and copied during core development change the `generate.path` property (default: `.theme`):
 ```js
 ['@vue-storefront/nuxt-theme', {
     generate: {